 “But you act like everybody else.
 Do you think I’m a fag for crying?”

 “Everyone cries sometimes, Scott.
 I am telling you all this so you’ll understand how crying so much helped me.
 Being gay is wanting your friends for sex.
-I’m not that way, and neither are you.
-I did it because I got into a situation way over my head, which I couldn’t control.
+You’re not that way, and neither am I. I did it because I got into a situation way over my head, which I couldn’t control.
 It wasn’t a bad thing, no matter what you think.”

 He sits up and looks at me.
 “I never talk to anyone like we do.
 Stu is always grabbing me and making me tickle him and stuff.
 I know I’m not in love with him.
 Maybe he’s queer.”

 “He’s a little kid.
 You only worry about these things when you’re our age.”

 “This is something I never worry about.
 I just worry about losing it when I get upset.
 I won’t make it if these are the things I have to handle.”